Tree Giveaway

 Step 3.
 Pick out your tree!

 Chat with knowledgeable tree people to determine the best tree for your home.
-Once a species of tree is selected, volunteers will give you an information sheet on your new tree.
+Once a species of tree is selected, volunteers will give you an information sheet on your new tree and a ticket to reserve your tree.
 Enjoy the Fall Festival at the Nature Center.
 Take a stroll through the prairie, check out the six new bison, and explore the woodlands.
-As long as you have the flyer, you have a tree.
+As long as you have the ticket, you have a tree.

 Step 4.
 Pick up your tree!

-NOTE: Trees will come in a 3 gal. bucket and will be approximately 5-6 feet tall.
+NOTE: Trees will come in a 1-gallon. bucket and will be approximately 5-6 feet tall.
 Please plan your drive home accordingly.

 Step 5.
 Call before you dig!